Chapter 9 : Remus and his yo-yo act

 During the bliss, we had a nice routine to our lives.
 On the nights I did not have Duty, we would eat with Sirius at Grimmauld Place.
-After dinner, we would hang out in one of the many rooms.
+After dinner, we would hang out in one of the many rooms in the large house.
 We often played board games or discussed current events.
 Remus and I wanted to keep Sirius’ spirits up.
 Sirius had a good time teasing Remus and I. He said I was only using him to gain access to his friends.
 I jibed back that he only had me over so he would have friends.
 I didn’t stay over at Grimmauld Place very often.
 Remus came over and stayed with me on weekends.

 Then one Saturday, we were at my flat.
 I was getting dressed.
 Remus came up behind me and hugged me, kissing my neck.
 “Tonks,” I knew it was bad if he called me by my surname.
 “I, well, we can’t do this anymore.”
-I turned around, my eyes blazing with fury.
+I turned around, my eyes blazing with hurt and fury.
 “It’s not a good idea.”
 Remus’ words had a practiced sound.
 “I care about you too much for us to—”

 “For us to be together?”
 I asked fiercely.
 “Next you’ll say how you’re too old, too poor, and too…” I struggled for word.
 “Too dangerous for me.”
 I said the last part rolling my eyes in frustration.